brunasti/recipes-application/documentation/solution/architecture.md

 The Client makes an HTTP request(GET, PUT, POST, etc.)

+The Spring Boot framework check for the authenticity of the user request, validating the permissions and in case asking for a login.

 The HTTP request is forwarded to the Controller.
 The controller maps the request.
 It processes the handles and calls the server logic.